What is it?

 Basal cell carcinoma is the most common form of skin cancer, affecting 50,000 – 60,000 Canadians each year.
 It is the most common of all cancers.
 1/3 of new cancers is a skin cancer, and the vast majority are basal cell carcinomas (BCC).

 These cancers arise from trichoblasts, cells that resides in/close to the basal cell layer (lowest layer) of the epidermis (outer skin layer).
+They are caused from chronic exposure to ultraviolet radiation (sunlight), particularly UVB.
+Artificial sources of ultra-violet light, including tanning beds, may also contribute.

 BCC occurs more frequently on typically sun-exposed parts of the body: face, neck, scalp, hands, shoulders, arms, and back.
 The rim of the ear and the lower lip are especially vulnerable.